Conduit Conduit

 Conduit takes reasonable technical measures to protect your data:

-• Inbound SMTP supports STARTTLS; outbound webhook calls use TLS with certificate validation
+• Inbound SMTP supports STARTTLS.
+Outbound webhook calls use TLS with certificate validation

 • Sessions use HTTP-only cookies and CSRF tokens